The Millennium World Peace Summit, United Nations, 29 August 2000

 Swamiji, who was in a booth high above the main floor, was wearing headphones to listen to Mother as he read the English translation.
 It was impossible to say the English as rapidly as Amma said the Malayalam.
 Some of the points had to be skipped in the English translation.
 The audience fell in love.
 And as quickly as She started, it was over.

 For the first time Malayalam in UN General Assembly Hall

 In most cases at the recent UN Summit, you could tell at a glance who was a delegate, and what religion she or he represented: Christian cardinals were in black and crimson; Hindu swamis were in orange; Tibetan lamas were in yellow and red; Jewish Rabbis were in black, and wore skull caps; Jains wore white, and had small masks covering their mouths.
 But in Amma’s case, some had to be forgiven for mistakenly approaching Swami Amritaswaroopananda Puri or Swamini Krishnamrita Prana, thinking they were the VIPs–their orange robes clearly marked them as sannyasins.

-The moment Amma walked purposefully to the podium, and turned to address the assembly, her dynanamic Presence corrected any misimpressions that might have lodged among the religious leaders gathered there.
-With a voice full of strength and tenderness, with words bearing wisdom and humour, with a manner both confident and humble, Amma spoke, stressing that there can be no peace without if there is not peace within.
+The moment Amma walked purposefully to the podium and turned to address the assembly, her dynamic presence corrected any misimpressions that might have lodged among the religious leaders gathered there.
+With a voice full of strength and tenderness, with words bearing wisdom and humour, with a manner both confident and humble, Amma spoke, stressing that there can be no peace without if there is no peace within.